 Sometimes you may experience a minor issue that you can check out yourself before calling us.
 Here are some tips on basic A/C troubleshooting that you can try in a pinch.
-These are often temporary fixed until the real problem is addressed, but they may get you up and running in an emergency.
+These are often temporary fixed until the real problem is addressed by a residential hvac company, but they may get you up and running in an emergency.

 The display on the thermostat is blank and they system is not running